aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 I know that I have mocked your dear mitsvot.
 I have faith in your Holy Name that you will not be harsh.
-Let the verse that is written come to pass on my behalf: “God throws away the big sins.”[foot]Cf. Micah 7:19.[/foot] May our merits outweigh our sins.
-Omeyn.
+Let the verse that is written come to pass on my behalf: “God throws away the big sins.”[foot]Cf. Micah 7:19.[/foot] May our merits outweigh our sins. <em>Omeyn</em>.
 </div></td></tr>